Following the proper press release format is key to crafting an effective media pitch and helps to generate good publicity for your small business.

 What Is a Business Press Release?

-A press release is a clear, concise and engaging document featuring breaking news regarding your company.
+A press release is a clear, concise and engaging document featuring newsworthy developments in your company.

-The best press release formats touch on the following information:
+The most effective press release format includes the following information:

 - How things will change based on this news